geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-24/meeting-transcript.md

 No, I think we should figure out what the we should figure out what the errors are and not force it to CPU.

 ##### **Geohot** [[00:38:50](https://www.youtube.com/watch?v=22O5E5aAnJU&t=2330)]
-I think we should figure out who's ever working on Onyx should figure out how to force CPU more generally.
+I think we should figure out who's ever working on ONNX should figure out how to force CPU more generally.

 ##### **Geohot** [[00:38:55](https://www.youtube.com/watch?v=22O5E5aAnJU&t=2335)]
 This is just a.